This post may contain affiliate links. Read my full disclosure policy.

 - 1 tablespoon rice wine vinegar

-- Serve with warm or toasted corn/flower tortillas, pickled onions, cilantro, lime, avocado slices ( optional)
+- Serve with warm or toasted corn/flour tortillas, pickled onions, cilantro, lime, avocado slices ( optional)

-- To make the slaw, mix all the ingredients in a medium bowl, and let stand a few minutes before serving, to allow flavors to meld.
+- Make the slaw- mix all the ingredients in a medium bowl, and let stand a few minutes before serving to allow flavors to meld.

-- To make the sauce, mix mayo, sriracha and vinegar in a small bowl.
+- Make the spicy aioli- mix mayo, sriracha and vinegar in a small bowl.

-- Place a little sauce on the tortilla, top with pulled pork and slaw.
-Garnish with avocado slice (optional) and fresh cilantro and lime wedges.
+- Assemble!
+Place a little spicy aioli sauce on the tortilla, top with pulled pork and slaw.
+Garnish with an avocado slice (optional) and fresh cilantro and lime wedges.

-- Notes; To make Five Spice form scratch, toast all whole spices, then grind, add to ground spices.
+- To make Five Spice from scratch, toast all whole spices, then grind, add to ground spices.